heathsc/ont_demult/README.md

 read found in the input PAF file, and the demultiplexed FASTQ files if an input FASTQ file was supplied.

 ## Changes

+0.3.0 - Moved to Clap v3.
+0.3.0 - Added documentation in this file.